darklang/dark/docs/fluid-views.md

 ---
 This document is somewhat aspirational right now.
-Most views are not split cleanly and FluidEditor doesn't really exist yet
+Most views are not split cleanly and FluidEditor doesn't exist as a standalone module yet.
 ---

 The final view for a toplevel with a fluid editor is composed of several nested